darshitha94/HR-Analytics-PowerBI-Dashboard/README.md

 Based on the analysis, organizations could consider:

 * Investigating workload and overtime among employees.
-* Improving employee support during the first year of employment.
+* Improving employee support and engagement during the first year of employment.
-* Monitoring satisfaction levels and identifying employees with declining satisfaction.
+* Monitoring employee satisfaction levels and identifying groups with higher attrition.
 * Reviewing compensation for lower-paid employee groups.
 * Conducting deeper analysis of attrition within high-risk departments and job roles.
 * Developing targeted employee retention strategies based on workforce data.